NSRGNTS RMXS: CD edition

 The CD edition consists of six tracks.
 The first is a version of the song "Harmony Korine" mixed by indie rock band TV on the Radio guitarist and programmer David Andrew Sitek, the second is a version of the song "Get All You Deserve" by American hip-hop duo Dälek, the third is the track "Abandoner" mixed by British dream pop band Engineers, the fourth is a mix of the track "Salvaging" by King Crimson drummer Pat Mastelotto, the fifth is occupied by the winner remix of the "Abandoner" remix competition by Łukasz Langa and the sixth track is an interpretation of "Get All You Deserve" by ambient musician Fear Falls Burning.

 In the US, a limited special offer with an autographed booklet was distributed by Newbury Comics starting from 30 July 2009.

 Vinyl edition

 Differently from the CD edition, the 12-inch vinyl version includes the mix of "Harmony Korine" by David A. Sitek and two mixes of "Only Child" by Pat Mastelotto, and is limited to 1000 copies.

 Digital edition

-A digital edition will also be available in a near future, collecting all eight tracks from the CD and 12".
+A digital edition was released on 7th September 2009, collecting all eight tracks from the CD and 12".